 Work hard, play hard, right?

 It’s vital that you assess your environment to make sure there aren’t any obstacles getting in your way.
 Are you easily distracted by sound and you play overhead music in your office?
 Hole up in a quiet conference room or grab some noise-canceling headphones.
 Do fluorescent lights irritate you?
 If these things are bothering you, they’re bothering your employees too.

 Oftentimes, the workplace is filled with distractions.
 Identify what it is that throws you off track and find solutions.
 Some common distractions include:

 - Unnecessary meetings

 Whether it’s a person or an office issue, find ways to work towards solutions that can help you and your employees create a space that encourages productivity and focus.

 Being productive is all about cutting out unnecessary time sinks and increasing your efficiency.
 Identify the systems in your office that take you and your employees away from work.

 Having your employees clock in and clock out by punching in their time card in your office can cause some major distractions for you – especially for the employee who regularly comes in five minutes late ready to ramble on with excuses.
-Not to mention, old time tracking systems can be unreliable and inefficient when it comes to tracking employee’s time for the payroll and billing.
-Save yourself (and your accountant) some hassle when it comes to your time tracking processes and use an easier time clock like OnTheClock.
+Not to mention, old-time tracking systems can be unreliable and inefficient when it comes to tracking employees’ time for payroll and billing.
+Save yourself (and your accountant) some hassle when it comes to your time tracking processes and uses an easier time clock like OnTheClock.

-This will enable your employees to punch in and out via computer, phone or tablet.
-Don’t worry, the GPS restrictions ensure accuracy when it comes to making sure your employees are actually in office.
+This will enable your employees to punch in and out via computer, phone, or tablet.
+Don’t worry, the GPS restrictions ensure accuracy when it comes to making sure your employees are actually in the office.